QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 We will see convergence, in the sense that differences between successive distributions are getting smaller.

-Here is one realization of the process in JAX.
+Here is one realization of the process in JAX using `for` loop

-Note that we use `lax.scan` to perform the calculations on all states.

-`lax.scan` can be memory intensive as we need to have the sample of `Z` in memory.

 ```{code-cell} ipython3
 @jax.jit